Ashutoshbirje/Mega_Project_2025_26_28/README.md

 ## 🧩 Problem Statement

+Manual document verification is slow, error-prone, and vulnerable to tampering.
+Sensitive records like certificates or mark sheets can be altered without detection.
+A secure system is needed to ensure authenticity, transparency, and integrity using IPFS and hashing.

 ## 💡 Project Idea

-## 🔗 Blockchain Document Verification System

-DocChain is a secure, blockchain-based document verification system that ensures document authenticity and integrity using cryptographic hashing and IPFS storage.
+DocChain provides a blockchain-powered platform where documents are hashed and stored on IPFS to ensure immutability.
+Blockchain maintains an auditable, tamper-proof trail with role-based access, delivering fast and trusted document verification.

 ## ✨ Features